Stable Big Bang formation for Einstein's equations: The complete sub-critical regime: Analytic setup and the formulation of the Einstein-scalar field equations

 \subsubsection{Propagation of symmetry}

-In this section, we show that for polarized $U(1)$ symmetric initial data for the Einstein-vacuum equations, the corresponding solution to the equations of Proposition~\ref{P:redeq} is such that all solution variables are independent of $x^3$ and such that $g_{13} = g_{23} = k_{13} = k_{23} \equiv 0$.
+In this section, we show that for polarized $U(1)$-symmetric initial data for the Einstein-vacuum equations, the corresponding solution to the equations of Proposition~\ref{P:redeq} is such that all solution variables are independent of $x^3$ and such that $g_{13} = g_{23} = k_{13} = k_{23} \equiv 0$.
 Note that this implies that $(g^{-1})^{13} = (g^{-1})^{23} = k_{\ 3}^1 = k_{\ 1}^3 = k_{\ 3}^2 = k_{\ 2}^3 = k^{13} = k^{23} \equiv 0$.
-In particular, relative to CMC-transported spatial coordinates the corresponding spacetime metric takes the form
+In particular, relative to CMC-transported spatial coordinates, the corresponding spacetime metric takes the form:

 We provide the main propagation-of-symmetry result in the next lemma, namely Lemma~\ref{L:PROPOFSYM}.
-The result is standard, so we only sketch the proof.
-We refer readers to \cite[Chapter XVI.3]{CB} for an alternate approach to propagating the polarized $U(1)$ symmetry via a wave map-type reduction of Einstein's equations.
+The result is standard, so we only provide the main steps in the proof.
+We refer readers to \cite[Chapter XVI.3]{CB} for an alternate approach to propagating the polarized $U(1)$-symmetry via a wave map-type reduction of Einstein's equations.
 Although the approach of \cite[Chapter XVI.3]{CB} is superior from a geometric point of view, Lemma~\ref{L:PROPOFSYM} is better adapted to the setup of the present paper because it directly refers to the CMC-transported spatial coordinates, thus allowing us to avoid working with multiple gauges.}